TokLabs/TBot/README.md

 * API key and chat_id required to function, these must be placed in TBot.ini.</br>
 ### API Key
 To get an API Key for a bot, you would need to:
-1.Open up a conversation with the BotFather (https://t.me/botfather)
+1. Open up a conversation with the BotFather (https://t.me/botfather)
-2. Create a bot as per Telegram's guidance (https://core.telegram.org/bots#6-botfather) 3.The token given following the creation of your bot will be used as the API key.
+2. Create a bot as per Telegram's guidance (https://core.telegram.org/bots#6-botfather)
+3. The token given following the creation of your bot will be used as the API key.
 ### Chat ID
 The chat ID is the ID of thr group that the bot is a member of and that you wish to send messages to. </br>
 If you need to set up a group for this: